 After enabling the responsive breakpoints, you will have the options to:

-- Add a maximum number of breakpoints which represents the maximum number of images that can be generated when delivering responsive images.
+- add a maximum number of breakpoints which represents the maximum number of images that can be generated when delivering responsive images.

-- Add a minimum and maximum width limit to avoid creating images that will be never used.
+- add a minimum and maximum width limit to avoid creating images that will never be used.

-- Specify the DPR for the generated images.
+- specify the DPR for generated images.

 Can I delete assets in my Cloudinary Media Library?

-How to generate a system report?
+How do I generate a system report?

 In your WordPress menu, under the Cloudinary plugin, you can access the Need Help? section then you can select the System Report icon in order to generate the report:

-You can also add specific images to your report if needed by hovering a specific asset you would like to synchronize and clicking on Add to Cloudinary report:
+You can also add specific images to your report if needed by hovering over a specific asset you would like to synchronize and clicking on Add to Cloudinary report:

-How to enable the DAM extension?
+How do I enable the DAM extension?

-In your WordPress menu, under the Cloudinary plugin, you can access the Dashboard section then on the right side open the Extensions menu and enable the DAM extension:
+In your WordPress menu, under the Cloudinary plugin you can access the Dashboard section, then on the right side open the Extensions menu and enable the DAM extension:

-You will be prompted to reload the page, click on the Reload page button and the DAM extension will appear on your WordPress menu below the Cloudinary plugin:
+You will be prompted to reload the page.
+Click on the Reload page button and the DAM extension will appear on your WordPress menu below the Cloudinary plugin:

-How to enable the Cloudinary Status?
+How do I enable the Cloudinary Status?

 In a post, locate your Admin Bar and click on Enable Cloudinary Status: